VincentBounce/WindowsContextMenuTools/README.md

 - Reads all folders and files including hidden ones.

 - Supports all Windows glyphs in all Windows languages/region versions.

+- To use it, right click one the folder you want to list the content, then select *List in Clipboard* or *List in Notepad*, then select:
+  - *List content*: to list folders and files
+  - *List content with subfolders*: to list full path of each element and subfolders
+  - *List content with subfolders as Admin*: if it's protected folder
+  - *List only files*
+  - *List on folders*

 ## ![clipboard-icon] List in Clipboard